-Oral use: 0.2 to 0.25 ml, 3-5 times daily
+Oral use: 4-5 drops corresponding to 0.2 to 0.25 ml, 3-5 times daily

 If the symptoms persist longer than 1 week, a doctor or a qualified health care practitioner should be consulted.

 Adults and elderly

 Cutaneous use: in liquid and semi-solid dosage forms in concentrations up to 10%; apply up to 3 times daily.
 Apply on the chest and the back.